PlanterApp/planter_blog/content/posts/2025-gardeners-gift-guide/index.md

 ![Screenshot of the book cover for 'Gardener Scott's Guide to Raised Bed Gardening'](https://m.media-amazon.com/images/I/81+9o-Ax4cL._SY385_.jpg "Image source: Amazon")

-Gardener Scott is one of the foremost gardening experts on YouTube, and in his first book [Gardener Scott's Guide To Raised Bed Gardening](https://www.amazon.com/Gardener-Scotts-Guide-Raised-Gardening/dp/0228105366) he introduces gardeners to every aspect of of raised bed gardening.
+Gardener Scott is one of the foremost gardening experts on YouTube, and in his new book [Gardener Scott's Guide To Raised Bed Gardening](https://www.amazon.com/Gardener-Scotts-Guide-Raised-Gardening/dp/0228105366) he introduces gardeners to every aspect of of raised bed gardening.
 Not only does the book have detailed information about the benefits of raised bed gardening and how to start your own raised bed garden, it's also chock-full of great gardening advice that's relevant to all gardening styles.

 ## Good Bugs for Your Garden